-One of the arts spread through the indianization of Southeast Asia was shadow puppetry.
-Shadow puppets have a long history in India and different parts of the sub-continent have their versions of it.
-The shows are usually put on during Hindu festivals and stories drawn from Indian epics feature prominently.
+One of the arts spread through the indianization of Southeast Asia is shadow puppetry.
+Shadow puppets have a long history in India and different parts of the subcontinent have their own versions of the art.
+The shows are usually staged during Hindu festivals and stories drawn from Indian epics feature prominently.
 [Read more: “The Mahabharata”] Sometimes the shows are performed by families of itinerant puppeteers.

-There is concern regarding the future of shadow puppetry in Southeast Asia.
-The art is well documented in museums, and it is commonly performed for tourists, but it is rather more uncertain whether the art will survive as a genuinely popular form of entertainment.
+There is concern regarding the future of shadow puppetry.
+The art is well documented in museums, and it is commonly performed for tourists, but it is rather more uncertain whether it will survive as a genuinely popular form of entertainment.
 There is today a lot of competition from other forms of shadow plays – movies, television, YouTube clips.
-In 2003, Unesco designated wayang kulit, as an example of a “masterpiece of oral and intangible heritage of humanity.”
+In 2003, UNESCO designated wayang kulit as an example of a “masterpiece of oral and intangible heritage of humanity.”